natcap/invest.users-guide/source/coastal_protection.rst

    :figwidth: 500px

 First, we ask you to enter the run value “R” to calculate the foreshore slope :math:`m` as :math:`m=1/R`.
 If you do not know the value of “R”, we provide you with five possible values, based on the sediment size values you provided earlier and on empirical curves in Wiegel (1964, Chap.
 14) and McLachlan and Dorvlo (2005) (see :ref:`cp-Model`).
-Figure :ref:`ForeshoreSlope` shows how foreshore slope varies as a function of sediment size for the first four values that we provide.
+The following figure shows how foreshore slope varies as a function of sediment size for the first four values that we provide.

-.. _ForeshoreSlope:

 .. figure 7